-Question: By law in Texas, what is the percentage of a car's total value to become a total loss?
+Question: In Texas, what is the threshold for a car to be declared a total loss?

-Answer: The Texas Department of Insurance (TDI) states that a vehicle can be totaled if the cost of repair exceeds the vehicle's actual cash value (ACV), or exceeds the insurance company's measure to declare a total loss.
-So state law is that the threshold for a total loss in Texas is 100% of the car's value.
+Answer: The Texas Department of Insurance (TDI) states that a vehicle can be totaled if the cost of repair exceeds the vehicle's actual cash value (ACV), or exceeds the car insurance company's measure to declare a total loss.
+So state law is that the threshold for a total loss in Texas is 100 percent of the car's value.

 Each insurance company in Texas is permitted to establish a percentage of damage in comparison to the ACV of a vehicle.
 If the measurable damage, from hail damage, an accident, or other covered situation meets or exceeds the set percentage the company will automatically declare a total loss.